thunderpleco/aws-query-in-place/README.md

 ```

-Then, we create the sales table, once its done, you can directly query it from **Amazon Athena** (Keep your larger fact tables in **Amazon S3** and your smaller dimension tables in **Amazon Redshift**, as a best practice:
+The following example creates a table named SALES in the Amazon Redshift external schema named spectrum.
+The data is in tab-delimited text files.
+Once done, you can directly query it from **Amazon Athena** (Keep your larger fact tables in **Amazon S3** and your smaller dimension tables in **Amazon Redshift**, as one of the best practices:

 ```sql
 create external table spectrum.sales(